 - What has been making you happy lately?
 Know where your parent sources their happiness.
 Just telling you about a person, TV show or hobby they enjoy can make your parent very happy.

-- Did you catch that last game?
-Follow up on your parents’ interests, like sports games they watch, television shows they love or movies that have just come out.
+- Did you catch that movie/show?
+Follow up on your parents’ interests, like games they watch, television shows they love or movies that have just come out.
 If you also share these interests, there is a lot for you both to talk about!

 - Family updates Tell your parent about your spouse, your children, or any other relatives that they may not talk to often.
 Keeping a parent in tune with the family makes them feel like part of a community.

 - General news in both of your communities If you know of important or interesting news in your community or your parents’, talk about them.
 Maybe there is an important weather update or fun event to look out for.

 - News about you Part of the joy of connecting with your parent is letting them know about your life.
 Talk about work, family, and how you feel about anything else in life.
 Your parent may be very interested in you.